jaysonvirissimo/coronavirus-risk-reduction-tactics/README.md

 ## Eliminate non-essential airtravel
 Airports (and airplanes) put you in close proximity to large number of people and put you in contact with potentially infected surfaces.
 If you must fly, consider wiping down surfaces (like your seat, the tray table, etc...) with lysol wipes and bringing hand sanitizer in a bottle that is [100ml (3.4 ounces) or less](https://www.tsa.gov/travel/security-screening/liquids-rule) that will be allowed past the security checkout.

-## Obtain a one month food supply
-This greatly reduces your need to interact with those outside of your household should you need to be under quarantine for an extended period of time like happened in Wuhan.

 ## Work from home instead of going into the office
 This should cut down on person-to-person transmission as well as expose you to fewer potentially infected surfaces.
 Of course, this assumes you are regularly disinfecting your home work area and the others in your household are also following good hygiene.